top of page

 WHAT IS MEDIGAP INSURANCE?

-Some Medigap policies also cover services that Original Medicare doesn't cover, like medical care whenever you travel outside of the US.
-If you have Original Medicare and you buy a Medigap policy, here's what happens:
+Some Medigap policies also cover services that Original Medicare doesn't, such as medical care when you travel outside the U.S. If you have Original Medicare.
+You buy a Medigap policy, here's what happens:

-Medicare will pay its share of the Medicare Approved Amount for covered health care costs.
+• Medicare will pay its share of the Medicare amount for covered health care costs.

 THE TOP 8 THINGS YOU NEED TO KNOW REGARDING MEDIGAP/MEDICARE SUPPLEMENTS

-Any standardized Medigap policy is guaranteed renewable even if you have health problems.
+6. Any standardized Medigap policy is guaranteed renewable, even if you have health problems.
 This means the insurance company can't cancel your Medigap policy as long as you pay the premium.

-Some Medigap policies sold in the past cover prescription drugs.
+7. Some Medigap policies sold in the past covered prescription drugs.
 But, Medigap policies sold after January 1, 2006, aren't allowed to include prescription drug coverage.
 If you want prescription drug coverage, you can join a Medicare Part D (Prescription Drug Plan).

 IS THERE ANYTHING A MEDIGAP POLICY WILL NOT COVER?